 Are you tired of food now that Thanksgiving is over?
 No?
 I knew we had a lot in common!

 When we were trapped in a boring hotel room in beautiful Colorado last year due to a broken down car, we watched a lot of Food Network to make for a less painful experience.
 They did a show about Philly cheesesteak sandwiches.
 Lenny claims they said a “Philly cheesesteak sandwich” has Cheez Whiz and everything else is a “cheesesteak sandwich”.
 I have no recollection of that so I started looking on Wikipedia.
 According to them, the original “steak sandwich” didn’t even have cheese.
 Therefore, I feel like my version with cashew cheese or simply omitting the cheese -gasp!- is completely acceptable (thanks Wikipedia!)
-However, if you are feeling particularly 80/20, I would totally approve of you covering this in a blanket of Cheez Whiz.
+However if you can eat it, I would totally approve of you covering this in a blanket of Cheez Whiz.
 Just putting that out there.

 Did you just try visualizing what a Cheez Whiz blanket would look like too?
 Ewwwww